Turco, Rider Broncs to host Lee and the Marist Red Foxes - WTOP News

 Lawrenceville, New Jersey; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Morgan Lee and Marist take on Gabby Turco and Rider on Saturday.

-The Broncs are 2-5 in home games.
-Rider gives up 63.9 points and has been outscored by 9.2 points per game.
+The Broncs have gone 2-5 in home games.
+Rider is 2-4 when it wins the turnover battle and averages 18.9 turnovers per game.

-The Red Foxes have gone 3-3 against MAAC opponents.
-Marist is sixth in the MAAC with 29.9 rebounds per game led by Lee averaging 7.0.
+The Red Foxes are 3-3 against MAAC opponents.
+Marist averages 14.8 turnovers per game and is 4-2 when committing fewer turnovers than opponents.

-Rider scores 54.7 points per game, 3.3 fewer points than the 58.0 Marist allows.
-Marist’s 36.9% shooting percentage from the field this season is 2.2 percentage points lower than Rider has given up to its opponents (39.1%).
+Rider averages 54.7 points per game, 3.3 fewer points than the 58.0 Marist gives up.
+Marist’s 36.9% shooting percentage from the field this season is 2.2 percentage points lower than Rider has allowed to its opponents (39.1%).

 The matchup Saturday is the first meeting this season between the two teams in conference play.

-Jackie Piddock is averaging 4.6 points and 3.4 assists for the Red Foxes.
+Morgan Lee is averaging 11.6 points, seven rebounds and two blocks for the Red Foxes.

 LAST 10 GAMES: Broncs: 2-8, averaging 53.5 points, 27.8 rebounds, 12.7 assists, 9.0 steals and 3.0 blocks per game while shooting 37.8% from the field.
 Their opponents have averaged 63.9 points per game.